 Cooking Tips

-- If you don’t have chicken stock, you can use the one left cooking the chicken breasts.
+1. If you don’t have chicken stock, you can use the one left to cook the chicken breasts.
 Just add a couple of bouillon cubes to it.

-- Use a whisk to mix the Bisquick and milk, but don’t worry if the mixture is not lump-free.
-A small amount of lumps are ok.
+3. Use a whisk to mix the Bisquick and milk, but don’t worry if the mixture is not lump-free.
+A small number of lumps are ok.
 Just mix it as thoroughly as you can.

 Chicken and Dumpling Casserole